 Finally, Dutch tax law provides for a specific treatment of stock options granted to a manager who qualifies as a Dutch-based employee.
 These options are generally not subject to Dutch wage tax/income tax upon grant.
-Instead, the amount of taxable income is determined when a stock option is exercised.
+Instead, the amount of taxable income is determined when a stock option is exercised (a pending legislative proposal would mean that taxpayers would be allowed to opt for taxation at either the moment the option is exercised or when the shares can be traded).

 Any profit received by a Dutch employee in this respect qualifies as income in Box I and is subject to income tax, levied at a maximum rate of 49.5%.